 Accredited by: PDH 4.5

 Across the country, how and where food is produced, processed, distributed and accessed has implications for the health and livelihood of residents, regardless of where they live.
 Accordingly, food systems have become increasingly important to the smart growth movement, as rural to urban communities and regions reflect on development and plan for their future.

 This half-day workshop will explore local and regional food systems through the lens of smart growth.
 Learn more about building the capacity of local governments to engage in food system development, including strategies for environmental and policy change at the local and regional level.
 Representatives from community organizations, planners, local elected officials and businesses will share how they’re forging partnerships and identifying resources to increase access to healthy, affordable food for all while also creating economic opportunities and promoting responsible land use.
 Take away inspiration from innovative models and practical guidance about the process, tools, funding, resources and, ultimately, implementation that can support work in your own communities.

 Please note: Pre-registration and a $35 fee are required.
 Afternoon coffee and a networking reception are included.

 Tomorrow’s Tour: Visit some of these Colorado projects during the conference’s optional food systems tour on Thursday morning (Tour 5, 8:30 AM – 12:30 PM).

-Made possible by the generous support provided by the Michigan State University Center for Regional Food Systems, through funding from the W.K.
-Kellogg Foundation’s Food & Community program, Local Government Commission, AARP Foundation, Princes Trust, The Horizon Foundation, Town Creek Foundation, and the United Way of Central Maryland.
+This workshop is made possible by the Michigan State University Center for Regional Food Systems, through funding from the W.K.
+Kellogg Foundation’s Food & Community program, and additional support by LiveWell Colorado and the Local Government Commission.

 Wednesday – Workshop Program